Julien Paluku Kahongya: Mayor of Butembo

-Paluku was appointed mayor of the town of Butembo, succeeding Eric Kamavu (DRC Ambassador to Angola from 2006–2009) who became a Minister in the government of RCD/K-ML, located in Beni.
+Paluku was appointed mayor of the town of Butembo, succeeding Eric Kamavu (DRC Ambassador to Angola from 2006 to 2009) who became a Minister in the government of RCD/K-ML, located in Beni.
 He made efforts in putting up a town hall in Butembo in partnership with the Federation of Entreprises of Congo (FEC).
 In 2003, he initiated the building of the first public parking, the only one in the province of North Kivu.
 He repaired the main roads to give it a form of a town with round-abouts and sewerage.
 He built the Cugeki bridge.
 It was inaugurated on 2 July 2005.

 Paluku resisted the progress of the troops of RCD/Goma which camped at the gate of Butembo in June 2003.

 Mayor of Beni

 Following the reunification of the country, Paluku was named mayor of Beni on 9 July 2005 and officially assumed function on 18 July 2005.
 He restored refuse collection, repaired bridges, built offices for services and put up a building for the town of Rwenzori.

 During his mandate, Paluku got a degree in Health and Community Development at the Free University of the Great Lakes Region (ULPGL).